i-interprete-on-the-fly/pivi/README.md

 [![Build Status](https://travis-ci.org/LittleHelicase/pivi.svg)](https://travis-ci.org/LittleHelicase/pivi)

 # Pivi
 Pivi (short for Pipeviewer) is a tool that simplifies visualization tasks.
-It has a simple stream based input format.
+It has a simple stream based input format and can output its results into an image as well as directly to the terminal.

 # Installation
 You need Cairo to create the images.
 We use [node-canvas](https://github.com/Automattic/node-canvas) to create the images they have an [installation guide](https://github.com/Automattic/node-canvas/wiki/_pages) on their project page.